British ambulances in the Franco-Prussian War: British National Society for Aid to the Sick and Wounded in War

 During the course of the war, thousands of casualties were treated by the organisations at its own hospitals and in those of the French and Prussian armies.
 The organisation's surgeons received special permission from William, King of Prussia to cross the German lines to provide aid during the Siege of Paris.

 One notable ambulance was known as the Woolwich Ambulance, so called because it was equipped near to the Royal Arsenal under the supervision of the Director-General of the British Army Medical Department.
 It left for the front on 14 October with equipment and tentage for a hospital of 200 patients.
 It was commanded by Doctor Guy and consisted of 12 medical officers and 27 hospital corpsmen.
 The ambulance treated the wounded of the battles of Forcay, Bretoncelle, Bagneux and Beaune-la-Rolande.

 The society's ambulance helped to advance good practice in battlefield medical care.
-One of its surgeons Joshua Henry Porter laid down rules for the safe transport of wounded from the battlefield - advocating a minimum of three stretcher bears to each wounded man in case one were shot.
+One of its surgeons Joshua Henry Porter laid down rules for the safe transport of wounded from the battlefield – advocating a minimum of three stretcher bearers to each wounded man in case one were shot.
 He also implemented a two tiered system with an advanced treatment station near to the frontline backed up by a larger hospital.
 He advocated the quick transport of the wounded from the battlefield and helped to evaluate the effectiveness of stretchers and splints designed by his staff and that of the Anglo-American Ambulance.

 The society continued its work after the war, serving in various European and British colonial conflicts before becoming the British Red Cross Society in 1905.